ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 <p>
 <figure>
  <img src="images/cs_clusters_planning_extend.png" alt="Architecture image for a cluster that connects to an on-premises data center on the private network"/>
- <figcaption>Architecture for a cluster that connects to an on-premises data center on the private network</figcaption>
+ <figcaption>Network setup for a cluster that connects to an on-premises data center on the private network</figcaption>
 </figure>
 </p>

 **Worker-to-worker communication**

 To achieve this setup, you create a cluster by connecting worker nodes to a private VLAN only.
 To provide connectivity between the cluster master and worker nodes over the private network through the private service endpoint only, your account must be enabled with VRF and enabled to use service endpoints.
 Because your cluster is visible to any resource on the private network when VRF is enabled, you can isolate your cluster from other systems on the private network by applying Calico private network policies.

+Note that you might have subnet conflicts between the default ranges for workers nodes, pods, and services, and the subnets in your on-premises networks.
+You create your cluster without IBM-provided subnets by including the `--no-subnet` flag.
+After the cluster is created, you can [add custom subnets](/docs/openshift?topic=openshift-subnets#subnets_custom) to your cluster.
+Additionally, you can specify a custom subnet CIDR for pods and services by using the `--pod-subnet` and `--service-subnet` flags in the `ibmcloud oc cluster create` command when you create your cluster.

 **Worker-to-master and user-to-master communication**